Auburngrads/Rexis/README.md

 ### Getting Started

-To get started, install the Rexis package to R Studio from the Rexis
+To get started, install the Rexis package to RStudio from the Rexis
 project:

 ``` install